edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_features.md

 ## Routing to Cloud Functions {/* routing-to-cloud-functions */}

-If your request needs to be run on the {{ PRODUCT }} cloud, you can use the `renderWithApp` method to render your result using your application.
+Render the result of a Cloud Function within your application by using the `renderWithApp` method.
 Use this method to respond with an SSR or API result from your application.

 {{ routehelper_usage.md }}